 Mass Rapid Transit Authority of Thailand (MRTA) is expanding Bangkok’s Green Line in two directions.
 The existing Green Line, also known as the Sukhumvit Line, is an elevated rail line from Mo Chit in the Chatuchak District to Bearing in Bang Na District of Bangkok.

-In the southern expansion, the Green Line will be extended from Bearing to Samutprakarn.
-The northern expansion will include the extension of the line from Mo Chit to Khu Khot, via Saphan Mai.
+In the southern expansion, the Green Line was extended from Bearing to Samutprakarn.
+The northern expansion included the extension of the line from Mo Chit to Khu Khot, via Saphan Mai.

 Route details of the existing Green Line

 The existing Green Line is one of the two lines of the Bangkok Skytrain transit system operated by Bangkok Mass Transit System Public Company (BTSC).
 The two Bangkok Skytrain lines, namely Sukhumvit Line and Silom Line, interchange at the Siam Station.
 The 22.25km Sukhumvit line, also known as the Green Line, extends from Siam Station in a northward direction to Mo Chit and an eastward direction to Bearing.

 The Green Line originally consisted of 17 stations from Mo Chit to On Nut when it was first opened in 1999.
 The rapid transit line was extended by 5.25km from On Nut (E9) to Bearing in August 2011.
 Five new stations were built as part of the extension.
 The extension, funded by the Bangkok Metropolitan Administration (BMA), was contracted to BTSC for operation.